scttfrdmn/pctl/docs/SEED_SPEC.md

 The goal is to create a **usable cluster** where researchers can immediately submit jobs and run their workflows, not an empty cluster that needs days of manual configuration.

-## Template Structure
+## Seed Structure

-A template consists of five main sections:
+A seed consists of five main sections:

 ```yaml
 cluster:      # Required - Cluster identification and region